Image: Brenda Greene | DOC

 You must report it as soon as possible to our conservation hotline 0800 DOC HOT (0800 362 468) or the Ministry for Primary Industries (0800 008 333).

-If the seal is alive you should release it back into the water as quickly and gently as possible, provided it is safe to do so.
-Be particularly careful with seals as they may be aggressive and bite.
+If the animal is alive you should release it back into the water as quickly and gently as possible, provided it is safe to do so.

 If the seal is dead, either release the carcass at sea or preferably bring it to shore for us to recover.